stratokumulus/simple-microservice-helm/Readme.md

 ## Can we make this more complex ?

+Yes we can !

+What we did here is just bundled all our files together, and just turned them into a single entity to be deployed at once.

+But we can add a bit of flexibility, by removing hardcoded stuff from the original YAML file.

-Of course.
-Let's edit the files values.yaml.
-It's a YAML file, and the structure is like this :
+So let's edit the files values.yaml.
+It's a YAML file, and a basic structure looks like this (I said "basic".
+We can make it a lot more complicated, but this isn't a YAML course ! ):

 ```
 itemA:
   subItemA1: value1